OSU-NLP-Group/UGround/train/qwen2_vl/README.md

 We used an in-house infra for the training, which will not be shared.

-Here we mainly provide the yaml files to share the critical hyperparameters we used.
+Here we mainly provide the yaml files to share the hyperparameters we used.

 From our ablations, we found the following lessons that may be useful for future research: